 Mid-term applications will be dealt with using the same admissions criteria given above.
+Applications must be made via the Shropshire Council online portal (Synergy - Homepage (shropshire.gov.uk).

-To apply for a place other than the start of Reception or Year 7, parents should apply directly to the school on a mid-term application form available the Shropshire Council website www.shropshire.gov.uk/schooladmissions or from school.
-Parents/carers are strongly encouraged to visit the school and meet either The Headteacher or a member of the Senior Leadership Team before applying to the school; this is not part of the application process but it important all parents and students experience the school before applying.
+Parents/carers are strongly encouraged to visit the school and meet either the Headteacher or a member of the Senior Leadership Team before applying to Shropshire Council; this is not part of the application process but it important all parents and students experience the school before applying.